 Plan the perfect group tour of Downtown Milwaukee with TRIO, just steps from many of Milwaukee's great attractions!
-Located on beautiful Old World Third Street, TRIO is the perfect stop for all things fun!
-From chef-crafted meals to a game of ping pong, we have three floors of fun and entertainment for you and your group to enjoy, along with some of the best views of Milwaukee's skyline.
+Located on beautiful Old World Third Street, TRIO is the perfect stop for all things fun for group tours!
+From chef-crafted meals to a game of ping pong, we have three floors of fun and entertainment for group tours to enjoy, along with some of the best views of Milwaukee's skyline.

 BOAT/CRUISE TOURS OR PADDLE TAVERN: Fun experience with daily tours, private charter and pontoon rental. (.1-.2 mile away)